Reheating process in the $R^2$ inflationary model with the baryogenesis scenario: Parameter dependence of the obsevables

-The different behavior in Fig.~\ref{fig:baryon_asymmetry} means that there is a difference in the restriction in the parameter we have.
-We show the limitation on the mass prameters: \(M_{N_1}\) and \(M_{N_2}\) in Fig.~\ref{fig:allowd_mass}.
+The different behavior in Fig.~\ref{fig:baryon_asymmetry} means that there is a difference in the constraint in the parameter we have.
+We show the limitation on the mass parameters \(M_{N_1}\) and \(M_{N_2}\) in Fig.~\ref{fig:allowd_mass}.
 From Fig.~\ref{fig:baryon_asymmetry}, one can read off the required \(\delta\) to explain the baryon asymmetry of the Universe for each \(M_{N_1}\).
 The upper-bound of \(M_{N_2}\) can be obtained by the condition \(\delta_{\text{eff}}\leq 1\), which is shown in Fig.~\ref{fig:allowd_mass}.
-We can see that the allowed range for the mass parameters \(\delta_{\text{eff}}\) is larger in the conformally coupled case due to the enhanced efficiency in the leptogenesis.
+We can see that the allowed range for the mass parameters is larger in the conformally coupled case due to the enhanced efficiency in the leptogenesis.
 We simultaneously showed the region where our analysis is not reliable \(\left|M_{N_2}-M_{N_1}\right|<M_{N_1}\) because we used the assumption \(M_{N_{\gamma\neq 1}} \gg M_{N_1}\) in the first line of (\ref{eq:microscopic_lepton_asymmetry}).
-In general, the resonant leptogenesis \cite{Pilaftsis:2003gt} can occur in this region, so further analysis is required.
-We also showed the mass configuration in which \(m_2\simeq m_{\text{sol}} =\SI{0.009}{eV}\) is realized.
-This condition constraints the mass of the second lightest right-handed Majorana neutrino \(M_{N_2}\).
-This constraint is strongly dependent on the democratic assumption on the neutrino Yukawa matrix.
-It is highly probable that these constraints on the Majorana masses \(M_{N_\alpha}\) can change in other assumptions for the Yukawa matrix structure because this results in the change in the expression for the decay rate \(\Gamma_{N\to R}\) (see (\ref{eq:decay_NtoR})) and the net lepton asymmetry \(\delta\) (see (\ref{eq:microscopic_lepton_asymmetry})), which strongly influences our whole analysis above.
+In general, the resonant leptogenesis \cite{Pilaftsis:2003gt} may occur in this region, which requires further analysis.
+There, we also showed the mass configuration in which \(m_2\simeq m_{\text{sol}} =\SI{0.009}{eV}\) is realized.
+This condition constrains the mass of the second lightest right-handed Majorana neutrino \(M_{N_2}\).
+This constraint is strongly dependent on the assumption of case A on the neutrino Yukawa coupling matrix.
+In the next section, we will investigate a case with a different assumption on the Yukawa coupling matrix.